SthephanShinkufag/atomboard/README.md

     - To allow WebM upload:
       - Ensure your web host is running Linux or FreeBSD.
       - Install [mediainfo](https://mediaarea.net/en/MediaInfo) and [ffmpegthumbnailer](https://code.google.com/p/ffmpegthumbnailer/).
 On Ubuntu, run `sudo apt-get install mediainfo ffmpegthumbnailer`.
 On FreeBSD run `pkg install mediainfo ffmpegthumbnailer`.
-    - To remove the play icon from .WebM and .MP4 thumbnails, delete or rename `icons/video_overlay.png` or set `TINYIB_VIDEO_OVERLAY` to false.
+    - To remove the play icon from WebM/MP4/MOV thumbnails, delete or rename `icons/video_overlay.png` or set `TINYIB_VIDEO_OVERLAY` to false.
     - To use ImageMagick instead of GD when creating thumbnails:
       - Install ImageMagick and ensure that the `convert` command is available.
       - Set `TINYIB_THUMBNAIL` to `imagemagick`.